-Given that neither the Kaiser Wilhelm Geschütz nor Schwerer Gustav burst on the first or any subsequent shot or fired a shell into orbit, we can see that cannon technology has advanced beyond that of Professor Schultze.
+Given that neither the Kaiser Wilhelm Geschütz nor Schwerer Gustav burst on the first or any subsequent shot or fired a shell into orbit, we can see that cannon technology around him, Marcel sits down (not much else has advanced beyond that of Professor

+Schultze.
 (And then there was the Bull Supergun . . .)
 As for the shells themselves, unfortunately we do have far smaller shells that can wreak even more damage than Schultze's fire shell.
 (The U.S. Army's M65 "Atomic Cannon", a 280 mm caliber weapon with a maximum range of 31,000 yards or 28,000 meters, was deactivated in 1963, but other nuclear munitions exist.)

-For all that Schultze provided an amusing

-demonstration of his inability to do any harm to France-Ville, the inhabitants are preparing for the defense of the city.
+For all that Schultze provided an amusing demonstration of his inability to do any harm to France-Ville, the inhabitants are preparing for the defense of the city.
 (Including Marcel writing him a mocking letter revealing his real name.)
-We've already mentioned the militia; the council now hires Chinese workmen to dig a trench system (one sees a certain set of attitudes involved; the earlier article hailing the construction of the city mentioned that the Chinese laborers were paid in San Francisco, and any one who went to get his back pay was forbidden to return; where is Fu Manchu when you need him?) and waits in trembling concern for the new assault from Stahlstadt.
-And you thought American thrillers ignored sovereignty of other countries.
-It hardly seems likely that the U.S. would ignore all this martial activity, extraterritoriality o r extraterritoriality; General Custer and the

-Seventh Cavalry would come riding over the hill
+We've already mentioned the militia; the council now hires Chinese workmen to dig a trench system (one sees a certain set of attitudes involved; the earlier article hailing the construction of the city mentioned that the Chinese laborers were paid in San Francisco, and any one who went to get his back pay was forbidden to return; where is Fu Manchu when you need him?) and waits in trembling concern for the new enough dynamite there, Butch?" assault from Stahlstadt.
+And you thought other countries.
+It hardly seems likely that the U.S. would ignore all this martial activity, General Custer and the Seventh Cavalry entrance to Schultze's private office. would come riding over the hill . . .

-Speaking of San Francisco, the San Francisco stock market begins having problems.
+Francisco stock market begins having problems.
 It seems that Stahlstadt has ceased production.
 Schultze is no longer giving orders, and the firm is now in dire financial straits.
-These in turn spread to his suppliers and customers; depression is in the offing.
+These in turn spread to his suppliers and customers; a depression is in the offing.

 Marcel resolves to investigate the situation, taking Octave as his assistant.
-They proceed to the vicinity of Stahlstadt, finding the place not only shut down but abandoned.
+They the place not only shut down but abandoned.
 (And he doesn't even look up his old landlady.)
 They climb over the outside wall, into Marcel's old section, where he knows where the explosives are.
 Which when used leads to: